 The integration of this watchdog into existing solutions is easy, thanks to the fact that it does not require any device driver.
-The watchdog timer can be reset either using a command line, or using a simple function call to Yoctopuce library.
+The watchdog timer can be reset either using a command line, or using a simple function call to the Yoctopuce library.
 The Yoctopuce library is available in for most programming languages, in source code form.

-USB cables and enclosure to be ordered separately.
+USB cables and enclosures to be ordered separately.

 Since this device is powered by USB 5V

 if the USB power is off, then this device cannot operate?